Giavonator/MenuManager-Frontend/APISpecDocument.md

 #### POST /api/PurchaseSystem/calculateOptimalPurchase

 **Description:** Calculates the most cost-effective combination of `AtomicOrder`s to fulfill all quantities required by a set of `CompositeOrder`s, updating their total cost and optimal purchase maps.
+Note: This calculation is automatically triggered when orders are modified (e.g., when purchase options, ingredients, or recipes are added/updated/removed), so manual calls are typically not necessary.

 **Requirements:**
 - Every CompositeOrder in `compositeOrder` exists.